xcart/xc5-manual/en/taxes/setting_up_sales_tax.md

     *   {% link "Assigning tax classes to products" ref_pAWOdG8N#assigning-tax-classes-to-products %}.

 2. Ensure that your store has all the necessary address zones configured.
+You will need these zones to use different tax rates based on the customer address.
     See:

     *   {% link "Setting up destination (address) zones" ref_r68iO5Rm %}

-3. Ensure that the necessary user membership levels have been set up for your customers.
+3. If you are going to need different tax rates for different customer membership levels, ensure that the necessary user membership levels have been set up.
     See:

     *   {% link "Adding user membership levels" ref_9ITFspcC %}